OptStartHeat

 Enable xEnAdapt

-This input serves to enable storing data in the historical memory ( xEnAdapt = TRUE, prerequisite: xEn = TRUE).
-After each successful preheating process, the relevant parameters are stored and are thus available again for the next preheating process.
-In the locked state ( xEnAdapt = FALSE) no data is stored. \
+This input serves to enable data storage in the historical memory (xEnAdapt = TRUE, prerequisite: xEn = TRUE).
+After each successful preheating process the relevant parameters are stored and thus available for the next preheating process.
+In the locked state (xEnAdapt = FALSE) no data storage takes place.

 Enable xResAdapt

-This input serves to initialize the historical memory on each rising signal edge (prerequisite: xEn = TRUE ).\
+This input serves to initialize the historical memory on each rising signal edge (prerequisite: xEn = TRUE).

 Memory